MonicaBegnaud/begnaud-final/README.md

 # Roadmap Sparta: My Journey to Sparta, Greece

-## Roadmap Sparta will be part blog, describing my personal expereinces with Spartan obstacle course races, and part training resource.
+## Roadmap Sparta will be part blog, describing my personal experiences with Spartan obstacle course races, and part training resource.

 ## Most people don't just wake up one morning and decide to run a minimum of 5k with roughly 20 obstacles along the way.
 There is planning and preperation that needs to happen first.